portwarrior/comp2000_2025/README.md

 # My Animal World Game

-## COMP2000 Object Oriented Programming - Session 2, 2025
+**COMP2000 Object Oriented Programming - Session 2, 2025**

+The below readme is a combination of both Assignment 1 and Assignment 2 as all elements were constructed top of Assignment 1 code.

-### What I Built
+## What I Built

 I created an interactive animal simulation game where you can control three different animals on a grid.
 It started as a simple movement exercise but has grown into something I'm really proud of.
 The animals live in their own little world with different landscapes, health systems, and even their own inventories.

-### What Makes It Special
+## What Makes It Special

 The game feels alive.
 Each animal has its own personality - dogs are tough and love bones, cats are graceful and prefer milk, and birds are delicate but quick.
 When you play, you're not just moving pieces around; you're managing their health, helping them find food, and watching them explore different zones.

-I spent a lot of time making the health bars look professional, like something from Tekken or Street Fighter.
-When an animal gets low on health, the bars pulse red to warn you.
-It's these little touches that make me excited about programming.
+### The Health Bar Evolution

+I went through several iterations before landing on the Tekken-style segmented design.
+Initially I had simple progress bars, but they looked amateur.
+The breakthrough came when I implemented 10-segment bars with top-to-bottom gradients on each segment, dynamic color transitions (green → orange → red → critical pulsing red), and anti-aliased rendering.
+Each animal has different max health - dogs are tanks at 120, cats are balanced at 85, birds are fragile at 60.
+Animals lose 1-3 health every 5 seconds, creating constant tension.
+The health bars aren't just visual - they're positioned at x=740 with 45px vertical spacing, integrate with the inventory system, and trigger auto-healing when health drops below 40% if the animal has food.

-### The Living World
+## The Living World

 What I'm most proud of is how the world generates itself.
 Every time you run the game, you get a different landscape with zones that have their own themes:

-- **White neutral areas** where everyone is welcome
+- White neutral areas where everyone is welcome
-- **Green LEGO zones** where dogs feel at home
+- Blue LEGO zones where dogs feel at home (with white brick stud patterns)
-- **Orange sandy dunes** perfect for cats
+- Orange sandy dunes perfect for cats (with darker wave overlays)
-- **Deep blue water areas** where birds thrive
+- Deep blue water areas where birds thrive (with lighter ripple effects)

+### Procedural Generation System

+The world is built by `SimpleZoneGenerator` which places 3-5 zones per game, each 4x4 to 6x6 cells in size.
+The algorithm tries 50 placement attempts to find optimal positions without zone overlap.
+I added a 4-zone ecosystem where NEUTRAL (white) is the default safe zone, LEGOS (blue) is dog-focused with high bone spawning, SAND_DUNES (orange) is cat-preferred with milk spawning, and DEPTHS (deep blue) is water-rich for birds.
+Each zone has its own `ZoneRenderer` drawing custom backgrounds - LEGOS get white 6px brick studs in 2x2 patterns, SAND_DUNES get wave overlays, DEPTHS get ripple effects.
+The visual theming makes each area feel distinct and purposeful.

 Items appear naturally in places that make sense.
 Dogs find bones in LEGO areas, cats discover milk in sandy zones, and birds locate water near the depths.
 The game is always thinking about what each animal needs.

+### Smart Spawn System

+The `GameifiedSpawnSystem` uses a 6-factor weight calculation to decide where items spawn.
+It considers: base item weight, health bias (1.75x priority for low-health animals), distance optimization (sweet spot is 6-9 cells - too close is easy, too far is frustrating), scarcity bonus (1.5x for rare items), event multipliers (special events like BRICK_BONANZA give 2x dog items), and pity systems (emergency water every 15 seconds, guaranteed tools every 30 seconds).
+Each zone has strategic spawn points with 20-second cooldowns.
+The system places 5 spawn points per zone, each tagged for zone-appropriate items.

-### Personal Touches
+## Personal Touches

 I added an inventory system because I wanted the animals to feel like they could collect and keep things that matter to them.
 Watching a bird carefully gather water or a dog excitedly find a bone gives the simulation heart.

 The health system makes every decision meaningful.
 Do you risk letting your bird explore further, or should you help it find water first?
 These moments of choice make the game engaging rather than just mechanical.

-### How to Play
+## How to Play

 Playing is intuitive and relaxing.
 Click on any animal to select it, you'll see a yellow ring appear around them.
-Grey circles show where they can move, just like a king in chess (eight directions).
+Grey circles show where they can move - just like a king in chess, they can move to any of the 8 surrounding cells (up, down, left, right, and all four diagonals).
 Click on any grey circle to move your animal there instantly.

+### Movement System Design

+I created three components to handle this: `AnimalSelection` tracks which animal is selected and calculates valid moves, `AnimalMover` processes mouse clicks to select and move animals, and `MovementHighlights` draws the visual feedback (yellow rings and grey circles).
+The system uses a chess-king movement pattern because it's immediately intuitive - everyone knows how a king moves, no tutorial needed.

 What I love about the controls is how immediate they feel.
 There's no lag, no complicated menus - just click and go.
 You can switch between animals freely, and each one responds to your guidance while living their own life in the world.

-### Setting Up the Game
+## Setting Up the Game

 You'll need Java 17 or newer to run this.
 I've kept everything simple - no complicated setup required.

-To get started- Run powershell file with `./make.ps1 clean` then run `./make.ps1 compile` to compile the code in main file and then finally `./make.ps1 run` to run the file.
+To get started- Run powershell file with `./make.ps1 clean` then run `./make.ps1 compile` to compile the code in main file and then finaly `./make.ps1 run` to run the file.

 ### Dependencies

-- **Java Swing**: GUI framework (built-in)
+- Java Swing: GUI framework (built-in)
-- **Java AWT**: Graphics and event handling (built-in)
+- Java AWT: Graphics and event handling (built-in)
-- **No External Libraries**: Self-contained project
+- No External Libraries: Self-contained project

 ---

-## 🎓 Educational Objectives
+## Educational Objectives

 ### Core Programming Concepts Demonstrated

-- **Class Inheritance**: Animal hierarchy with shared behaviors
+- Class Inheritance: Animal hierarchy with shared behaviors
-- **Method Polymorphism**: Different animal visual representations
+- Method Polymorphism: Different animal visual representations
-- **Event-Driven Programming**: Mouse interaction handling
+- Event-Driven Programming: Mouse interaction handling
-- **State Management**: Tracking selections and positions
+- State Management: Tracking selections and positions
-- **Modular Design**: Independent, testable components
+- Modular Design: Independent, testable components

 ### Design Excellence Through OOP

-**Inheritance** enabled elegant code reuse - the `Actor` base class provides common functionality (health, movement, inventory) while `Dog`, `Cat`, and `Bird` subclasses specialize behavior through method overriding.
+Inheritance enabled elegant code reuse - the `Actor` base class provides common functionality (health, movement, inventory) while `Dog`, `Cat`, and `Bird` subclasses specialize behavior through method overriding.
 This eliminated code duplication and created a maintainable hierarchy.

-**Generics** enhanced type safety and flexibility - `List<Actor>`, `List<Zone>`, and `List<VisualItem>` collections provide compile-time type checking while allowing dynamic sizing.
+Generics enhanced type safety and flexibility - `List<Actor>`, `List<Zone>`, and `List<VisualItem>` collections provide compile-time type checking while allowing dynamic sizing.
 The `ArrayList<T>` usage throughout the codebase prevents ClassCastException errors and enables IDE autocompletion, making the code both safer and more developer-friendly.

 ### Software Engineering Practices

-- **Single Responsibility**: Each class has one clear purpose
+- Single Responsibility: Each class has one clear purpose
-- **Open/Closed Principle**: Easy to add new animals without modifying existing code
+- Open/Closed Principle: Easy to add new animals without modifying existing code
-- **Clean Code**: Readable, well-commented, with authentic personal insights
+- Clean Code: Readable, well-commented, with authentic personal insights
-- **Separation of Concerns**: UI, logic, and data layers clearly separated
+- Separation of Concerns: UI, logic, and data layers clearly separated

 ---

-## 🌊 Lambdas and Streams: Functional Programming in Action
+## Lambdas and Streams: Functional Programming in Action

 ### Why I Embraced Functional Programming